Xubuntu/xubuntu-marketing/logo/README.md

 Always use the original logos **unmodified** and with the colors listed below.
 The vector file formats (linked below) should be used whenever appropriate, especially when printing.

+Use common sense in leaving enough breathing room for the logo; eg. do not lay it too close to other graphical elements.

 ## Colors

 | Part               | Screen  | Print          |